S-CW/The-Complete-2022-Web-Development-Bootcamp-Tindog/README.md

 ### Useful resources

-- [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Bootstrap 5 is a powerful framework for developing a responsive website that works well for all view from desktop to mobile.
+- [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Bootstrap 5 is a powerful framework for developing a responsive website that works well for all view ranging from desktop to mobile.
-- [Fontawesome](https://fontawesome.com/) - This is an amazing website to get the icon you need.
-It is easy to use and there are a lot of available choices to choose from the website.
-I would reccomend this to anyone building a webpage using this.
+- [Font Awesome](https://fontawesome.com/) - This is an amazing website to get the icon you need.
+It is easy to use and there is a lot of available choices to choose from the website.
+I would recommend this to anyone building a webpage using this.

 ## Author